Skip to main content

 • “This game runs great out of the box with Proton.”

 • “Almost every run of this game is guaranteed to provide a buggy mess including game-breaking ones.
-I hate how you can't see the materials and loot you have collected mid-run and for some reason I have no idea how you actually leave to go back to the sanctuary since I've never seen the option to do so.”
+I hate how you can't see the materials and loot collected mid-run, and I have no idea how to leave to go back to the sanctuary since I've never seen the option to do so.”

 • “Great game but it has way too many glitches that either crash your game or hardlock your character in a menu and brick the entire run with no join back that saves your progress.”

 • “So far this is the least optimized coop game I've played on my 3060 GTX rig.
-I can play Vermintide 2, Darktide, Helldiver 2, and Ready or Not with medium/high settings fine, but Daimon Blade is by far the choppiest game I've played in recent years with constant freezes and 20 fps on the lowest settings, and a motion blur option that doesn't work unless you set Nvidia DLSS to ultra performance, and that's only in the game lobby.”
+I can play Vermintide 2, Darktide, Helldiver 2 and Ready or Not with medium/high settings fine but Daimon Blade is by far the choppier game I've played in recent years with constant freezes and 20fps on every setting at the lowest possible and a motion blur option that doesn't work unless you set Nvidia DLSS at ultra performance, and that's only in the game lobby.”

 • atmosphere